BHP, Vale in London court confrontation over Brazil dam damages

 "BHP can have no such right unless and until... it is found liable to the Claimants and makes a payment to them," the filings added.

-Vale also said that having no direct operations in Britain, London is not the appropriate location for the case.
+Vale also said that it has no direct operations in Britain, and therefore London is not the appropriate location for the case.

 "Has BHP satisfied the court that London is the natural forum for the dispute?
 The natural forum is Brazil," Vale's lawyer Simon Salzedo KC said on Wednesday.